masoudsalehii/Complaint-Management-Odoo/README.md

-- **3**: In the state New, the representative and supervisor can open the complaint record, and they both can click on Classify button, Drop button, And Solved Button:
+- **3**: The representative and supervisor can open the complaint record, and they both can click on the Classify button, Drop button, And Solved Button.
+Note that the state is New in this step:

-   **Solved**: with clicking on solved button, the state changes to solved:
+   **Solved**: By clicking on solved button, the state changes to solved:

 	 - In the state Solved, the representative and supervisor both can click on Close buthon.